Fluctuations of the luminosity distance: Conclusions and outlook

 We suggest that the newly derived luminosity distance power spectrum given by the $C_\ell(z_S,z_{S'})$ can be used as a new observational tool to determine cosmological parameters.
 For 1\% accuracy of the fluctuations at $z_S\gsim 0.5$, only $C_\ell^{(5)}$ has to be taken into account and therefore the numerical complexity of the problem seems to be quite moderate.
 In a future paper~\cite{next} we shall investigate the possibilities to measure $C_\ell(z_S,z_{S'})$ with the supernovae searches which are presently under way or in planning.

 \acknowledgments We thank Martin Kunz, Dominik Schwarz and Lam Hui for useful and stimulating discussions.
 We thank Marc-Olivier Bettler for his help with a figure.
-We are grateful to the Swiss National Science foundation for financial support.
+We are grateful to Enea Di Dio and Norbert Straumann for pointing out an error in the published version which is corrected here.
+We acknowledge financial support from the Swiss National Science foundation.